353words/stocks/README.md

 2021-01-11,218.470001,218.910004,216.729996,217.490005,215.682083,23031300
 ```

-Listing one shows an example CSV download from Yahoo! finance.
+Listing one shows an example of a CSV file that was downloaded from Yahoo! finance.
 You're going to use only the `Date`, `Close` and `Volume` columns.

 Let's start!
 First we'll parse the data

 **Listing 2: Parsing Time**
 ```
 37 // unmarshalTime unmarshal data in CSV to time
 38 func unmarshalTime(data []byte, t *time.Time) error {